A circular Battery Economy for Community Resilience

 Puerto Rico's Unique Opportunity

-Puerto Rico is uniquely positioned to demonstrate how retired hybrid and electric vehicle batteries become valuable community assets.
-The island combines abundant solar resources, growing energy resilience needs, an expanding fleet of electrified vehicles, and strong partnerships among industry, universities, government, and local communities.
+Puerto Rico is uniquely positioned to demonstrate how retired hybrid electric vehicle batteries can become valuable community assets within a Circular Battery Economy™.
+This reuse-and-repurposing initiative responds to growing energy resilience needs and an expanding fleet of electrified vehicles while building strong partnerships among industry, universities, government, and local communities.

 Renewable Energy Potential